vincebel7/temperature-data-collector/README.md

 - 10k ohm resistor (pull-up)

-### Circuit diagram
+### DHT circuit diagram

 ![DHT circuit](dht-circuit.jpg)

 [Image source](https://osoyoo.com/2017/07/19/arduino-lesson-dht11-sensor/)

-## Process:
+## How it runs

-There are two components: Collector, and Server.

 Collector code is in the `collector` directory.
-This can only run standalone for now, Docker support hopefully coming soon.
+This is just a Python script.

 Server is everything else (web, redis, etc) and can be run via docker-compose (or each component standalone).

 Collectors send data via MQTT to the server.
-The MQTT subscriber then adds to redis and stores to the permanent database.
+The MQTT subscriber then adds to redis and exports to MySQL (optional).
 The web server will read from redis.

-Focusing on development for the Orange Pi Zero first, due to hardware availability.

-## Getting Started
+## Getting started

-This system is still in development.
-Some things may not work.

-The server must be runing first, or the collector won't be able to make a connection to the MQTT server.
+The server must be running first, or the collector won't be able to make a connection to the MQTT server.

 Server:

 1. Clone and enter this repository on your server

-2. Ensure port 1883 is open on your server, for the collector to send data over.
-Port 8080 is optional for reaching the web server externally.
+2. If you have a firewall, two TCP ports need to be opened: 1883 for receiving collector messages, and 8080 for the web server.

 3. Run `docker-compose up --build`

-4. Server is ready to accept new connections from collectors
+4. Server is ready to accept new connections from collectors, and the web server should be visible at `http://server_ip:8080`

 Collector:

 1. Build the circuit in the "Circuit diagram" section above, with a 10k ohm resistor, DHT sensor, and Orange Pi.
 Have the data pin going to the proper GPIO port (the collector defaults to PA6)

+2. Connect the Orange Pi to a network.
+WiFi makes the device more useful, you can use a wifi config tool such as nmtui.
+For first-time setup, or if your device doesn't have nmtui installed yet, connect via Ethernet first.

-2. On the Orange Pi, clone this repository and run collector/collector.py.
+3. On the Orange Pi, clone this repository and run collector/collector.py.
 Edit the script if you would like to change the sensor model, GPIO port, sample rate, etc.

-3. You should get temperature and humidity values as output, and the data will be published via MQTT for the listening server.
+4. You should get temperature and humidity values as output, and the data will be published via MQTT for the listening server.

-## TODO (development):
+## Development notes

 For V1:

+- Server: finish credential management (.env files, and their usage in docker-compose)

 - Server: finish setup script

-- Server: finish .env and docker-compose

 - Collector: unit tests for Python collector

-- MySQL export functionality in MQTT subscriber
+- Server: MySQL export functionality in MQTT subscriber

-- Why MQTT?
-Why not collector -> Redis, or MQTT -> web

 For V2:

-- Clean up and add Arduino code
+- Collector: Finish Arduino platform

-- deploy Arduino code from setup script?
+- Arduino + setup script?
 Board setup via wifi?

-- Dockerize collector